hassanbambo/text-to-speech/README.md

 # text to speech
- A basic text to speech app
+ A basic text to speech app (using the SpeechSynthesis Web API)